hjoliver/metomi-vms/README.md

 it.

-Either way, __inside the VM your Linux username and password are both vagrant__.
+Either way, __inside the VM your Linux username and password are both "vagrant"__.
 You have sudo access to the system and can install additional software via the Ubuntu package manager, e.g. `sudo apt-get install htop`.

-If your VM includes support for the Met Office Science Repository Service then you will be prompted for your password (and also your user name the first time you use the VM).
-If you get your MOSRS username or password wrong and Subversion fails to connect, just run `mosrs-cache-password` to try again.

-You should find the tutorial PDF document on the desktop (`$HOME/Desktop/cylc-tutorial.pdf`) and the tutorial example suites under `$HOME/cylc-tutorial/`
+You will find the tutorial PDF and example suites in `$HOME`, and a link to the PDF on your Desktop.

 Cylc and Rose should work already:
 ```